Parthiba-Hazra/gsoc-2024/README.md

 -   [`checkpoint-restore-operator#28`  Add orphan checkpoint retention policy](https://github.com/checkpoint-restore/checkpoint-restore-operator/pull/28)

 ## Future Work
-In the future, we plan to implement a `time-based` checkpoint retention policy as outlined in the original proposal.
-This feature will allow users to set time thresholds for checkpoint retention, automatically deleting checkpoints that exceed the defined age limit.
+1. **Time-Based Checkpoint Retention Policy:** We will introduce a time-based retention policy that allows users to define time thresholds for checkpoint retention.
+This policy will automatically delete checkpoints that exceed the specified age limit, providing a more flexible and automated cleanup mechanism.

+2. **Extended Storage Parameter Support:** Currently, the storage parameter in the checkpoint retention policy only supports values in megabytes (MB).
+We plan to extend this functionality to support various units, similar to Kubernetes resource limits.
+Users will be able to specify storage limits using suffixes like E, P, T, G, M, k, as well as their power-of-two equivalents (Ei, Pi, Ti, Gi, Mi, Ki).
+This will provide more granular control over storage resource management in the operator.

 ## Acknowledgements
 I would like to express my deepest gratitude to my mentors, Adrian Reber, Radostin Stoyanov, and Prajwal S N, for their unwavering support and guidance throughout this journey.
 Their invaluable resources, constructive reviews, and timely advice helped me navigate the project and the GSoC process with confidence.
 I’m also thankful to the GSoC team for their continuous guidance, making this journey smooth and enriching.